 Following the adoption of ASU 2014-09, expenses related to underwriting transactions are presented gross in the results of operations of the Company, whereas under legacy U.S. GAAP these expenses were presented net.
 Underwriting Fees are gross of related non-compensation expenses of \$4,680 in the Consolidated Statements of Operations for the year ended December 31, 2018.
-Professional Fees, Travel and Related Expenses, Communications and Information Services and Other Operating Expenses in the Consolidated Statements of Operations are gross of non-compensation expenses of \$2,340, \$460, \$476 and \$1,404, respectively, for the year ended December 31, 2018.
+Professional Fees, Travel and Related Expenses, Communications and Information Services and Other Operating Expenses in the Consolidated Statements of \$2,340, \$460, \$476 and \$1,404, respectively, for the year ended December 31, 2018.